-This circuit provides a means for signaling a subscriber's station on a line from a central office or PBX, for holding that line, for automatic cutoff of stations on that line, for a winking visual signal to indicate a held line, and for lighting a busy lamp whenever that line is busy in connection with key and keyless stations of the No. 1A key telephone system.
-It also provides a private line circuit, a private line and intercommunicating battery feed circuit, an intercommunicating line circuit, and an intercommunicating code signaling circuit for the No. 1A key telephone system.
-It also provides for time out of locked in signals.
+This circuit provides a means for signaling a subscriber's station on a line from a central office or PBX, for holding that line, for automatic cutoff of stations on that line, for a winking visual signal to indicate a held line, and for lighting a busy lamp whenever that line is busy in connection with key and keyless stations of the Key Telephone System No. 1A.
+It also provides a private line circuit, a private line and intercommunicating battery feed circuit, an intercommunicating line circuit, and an intercommunicating code signaling circuit for the Key Telephone System No. 1A.
+It also provides for time out of locked-in signals.